Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 not necessarily mean that we will have to go back to the proverbial drawing board.
-It is entirely possible that some of these properties can be solved within the existing framework, much like we managed to implement a good enough CUDA plugin without having to introduce a dynamic plugin, or that they will turn out not to be worth the added complexity.
+It is entirely possible that some of these properties can be solved within the existing framework, much like we managed to implement a good enough plugin for CUDA without having to introduce a dynamic plugin, or that they will turn out not to be worth the added complexity.
 It is also possible that some of the existing features will be removed.